Joint Optimization of Communications and Federated Learning Over the Air: The Convergence Analysis of FL with Analog Aggregation

-Based on \textbf{Theorem \ref{Theorem1}}, we further derive the cumulative performance gap in the whole FL process, summarized by the following \textbf{Lemma \ref{Lemma1}}. \begin{lemma} Given an initial global model $\mathbf{w}_{0}$, the cumulative performance gap $\mathbb{E}[F(\mathbf{w}_{t})-F(\mathbf{w}^*)]$ of FL after $t$ iterations is bounded by
+Based on \textbf{Theorem \ref{Theorem1}}, we further derive the cumulative performance gap resulted from wireless communications and the worker selection of the whole FL process, summarized by the following \textbf{Lemma \ref{Lemma1}}. \begin{lemma} Given an initial global model $\mathbf{w}_{0}$, the cumulative performance gap $\mathbb{E}[F(\mathbf{w}_{t})-F(\mathbf{w}^*)]$ of FL after $t$ iterations is bounded by

 \end{lemma} \begin{proof} Given the expected performance gap at the $t$-th iteration in \eqref{eq:Theorem1}, we carry out recursions as follows: . \end{proof}

 \textbf{Lemma \ref{Lemma1}} reveals that the FL algorithm converges asymptotically in $t$ under mild conditions, as stated in \textbf{Proposition \ref{Propositon1}}.